• ISSN 1008-505X

 • 摘要:

-目的 东北黑土区玉米生产种植结构单一且连作普遍,黑土地土壤有机质含量逐渐降低,土层变薄变瘦,土地资源退化问题日益突出,严重影响玉米产量。我们研究了施用生物炭和间作对黑土物理化学和生物学性状影响,旨在寻找适宜该区域资源高效利用和可持续的技术措施。
+目的 东北黑土区玉米种植结构单一,连作现象普遍。不合理管理导致土壤有机质含量下降,土层变薄变瘦,土地资源退化问题日益突出,严重影响玉米产量。研究施用生物炭和间作对玉米根际土壤理化性质和生物学特性的影响,旨在探寻适合该区域资源高效利用和可持续的技术措施。

-结论 施用生物炭显著提高了土壤有机碳、碱解氮和全磷含量,间作条件下施用生物炭的提升效果更好。生物炭和间作均提高了土壤有益细菌和真菌的相对丰度,降低了有害真菌的相对丰度,因此生物炭与间作能优化土壤菌群结构、促进土壤养分利用能力,构建良好健康的根际土壤微环境,是保护黑土耕地环境,提升作物产量,发展可持续农业的有效措施。
+结论 施用生物炭显著提高了土壤有机碳、碱解氮和全磷含量,间作条件下施用生物炭的提升效果更好。生物炭和间作均提高了土壤有益细菌和真菌的相对丰度,降低了有害真菌的相对丰度,因此生物炭与间作能优化土壤菌群结构、促进土壤养分利用,构建良好健康的根际土壤微环境,是保护黑土耕地质量,提升作物产量,发展可持续农业的有效措施。

 Abstract:

-Results Both biochar and intercropping enhanced maize yield, and the yields were in order of MSB15>MB15>MSB0>MB0(P<0.05).
-Biochar application significantly increased soil organic carbon, available N and total P content, intercropping did not change the soil nutrient contents significantly.
-Among the four treatments, MSB15 and MB15 were recorded significantly higher SOC, AN and TP contents than MSB0 and MB0 did.
-The Shannon indices of bacteria and fungi in biochar treated soils (MB15 and MSB15) were significantly higher than those in the MB0 treatment, while the fungal Shannon index in MSB0 treatment was significantly lower than that in the MB15 treatment.
-Biochar and intercropping increased the relative abundance of the bacterial phylum Actinobacteriota in the soil, with the order being MB15>MB0 and MSB15>MSB0, and the MSB15 treatment showing the highest abundance.
-Meanwhile, they decreased the relative abundance of the phylum Proteobacteria, with the MSB15 treatment having the lowest abundance.
-Biochar increased the relative abundance of the fungal phylum Ascomycota in soil, following the order MSB15>MSB0 and MB15>MB0, while it decreased the relative abundance of Basidiomycota, with MSB15<MSB0 and MB15<MB0.
+Results Both biochar and intercropping enhanced maize yield, and yields were in order of MSB15>MB15>MSB0>MB0 (P<0.05).
+Biochar application significantly increased soil organic carbon (SOC), available N (AN) and total P (TP) content, while intercropping had no significant effect.
+Among the four treatments, MSB15 and MB15 showed significantly higher SOC, AN and TP contents compared with MSB0 and MB0.
+Shannon indices of bacteria and fungi in biochar treated soils (MB15 and MSB15) were significantly higher than in MB0 treatment, while the fungal Shannon index in MSB0 treatment was significantly lower than that in the MB15 treatment.
+Biochar and intercropping increased the relative abundance of Actinobacteriota in the soil, with order being MB15>MB0 and MSB15>MSB0, and MSB15 treatment showing the highest abundance.
+Meanwhile, they decreased the relative abundance of the phylum Proteobacteria, with MSB15 treatment having the lowest abundance.
+Biochar increased the relative abundance of Ascomycota in soil, following the order MSB15>MSB0 and MB15>MB0, while it decreased the relative abundance of Basidiomycota, with MSB15<MSB0 and MB15<MB0.
 At the genus level, a two-way analysis revealed that biochar, intercropping, and their interaction all had significant effects on the bacterial genus Arthrobacter.
 Additionally, biochar had significant impacts on the genera Sphingomonas and Nocardioides, while intercropping significantly influenced the fungal genus Mortierella.
-This indicated that biochar and intercropping promoted the growth of these beneficial bacterial genera, reduced the relative abundances of harmful pathogenic genera such as Cladosporium, Gibberella, and Didymella, with the MB15, MSB0, and MSB15 treatments showing lower or significantly lower abundances compared to the MB0 treatment.
-Soil organic carbon (SOC) was identified as the most critical factor influencing the community structures of soil bacteria and fungi.
-Crop yield exhibited positive correlation with SOC and total P (P<0.01), soil availableP (P<0.05), and showed a positive correlation with the aforementioned beneficial bacterial genera, but a negative correlation with harmful pathogenic genera.
+Biochar and intercropping promoted the growth of beneficial bacterial genera, reduced the relative abundances of harmful pathogenic genera such as Cladosporium, Gibberella, and Didymella, with the MB15, MSB0, and MSB15 treatments showing lower or significantly lower abundances compared to the MB0 treatment.
+SOC was identified as the most critical factor influencing the community structures of soil bacteria and fungi.
+Crop yield exhibited positive correlation with SOC and total P (P<0.01), soil available P (P<0.05), and showed a positive correlation with the aforementioned beneficial bacterial genera, but a negative correlation with harmful pathogenic genera.

 /